This page is for the technically curious. The interesting part of this project

 it wasn't.

-server loops this up to a set number of attempts, then returns both the results
+This repeats up to a set number of attempts